Aortic valve stenosis

 Aortic stenosis due to bicuspid valves affects males three times more often than females, but late-life calcific disease of a trileaflet valve involves both sexes equally.

 Aortic stenosis can occur at any age (because the causes are different) but is usually asymptomatic until middle or old age.
 Until few years ago, aortic stenosis was considered a physiologic process related to aging without clinical relevance.
 However, aortic valve sclerosis is not observed in about 50% of people over 80 years old.

 Causes and risk factors

+A number of conditions contribute towards aortic stenosis.
 Three conditions that are known to cause aortic stenosis are:

 1. Calcification of a bicuspid valve

 Bicuspid aortic valve is the most common cause of aortic stenosis in patients under age 65.
 Normal aortic valves have 3 thin leaflets called cusps.
 About 2% of people are born with aortic valves that have only 2 cusps (bicuspid valves).
 Although bicuspid valves usually do not impede blood flow when the patients are young, they do not open as widely as normal valves with 3 cusps.
 The turbulent blood flow causes excessive wear and tear leading to calcification, scarring, and reduced mobility of the valve leaflets over time.
 About 10% of bicuspid valves become significantly narrowed, resulting in the symptoms and heart problems of aortic stenosis.